alexle/alexle.github.com/_posts/2012/2012-05-08-why-i-dont-like-running-but-still-do-it.markdown

 ---
 layout: post
-title: "Why I Hate Running But Still Do It Anyways"
+title: "Why I Don't Like Running But Still Do It Anyways"
 date: 2012-05-08
 tags: running
 ---